-The Bachelor of Engineering with Honours in Systems Engineering (ElectroMechanical Systems), also known as SEEMS, is a multidisciplinary degree programme that brings together the fields of mechanical, electrical, electronic, and computer engineering with a holistic approach to system development.
+The BEng / BEng (Hons) Systems Engineering (ElectroMechanical Systems), also known as SEEMS, is a multidisciplinary degree programme that brings together the fields of mechanical, electrical, electronic, and computer engineering with a holistic approach to system development.
 Systems engineering focuses on the design, development, implementation, and life-cycle management of complex interconnected systems.
 The SEEMS programme specifically focuses on the engineering of complex mechanical systems that are controlled by microprocessors and microcontrollers.

 SEEMS is a joint degree programme offered by Singapore Institute of Technology and DigiPen Institute of Technology Singapore.